atlarge-research/ACCE_2025/README.md

 # ACCE_2025
-Code repository for "Accelerator-Centric Computing Ecosystems" course
+Code repository for "Accelerator-Centric Computing Ecosystems".

+This repository will be populated throughout the course with LAB assignments and test codes.